anoadragon453/092918.xyz/site/who/commagray.md

 I mostly use Matrix and Pleroma, so I'm 100% accessable there.

-My main operating system is Fedora Silverblue Rawhide.
-I support initiatives of GNOME, Wayland, Flatpak, CoreOS and global containerization.
+My main operating system is Fedora Silverblue.
+I support initiatives of GNOME, Wayland, Flatpak, CoreOS, and global containerization.

 ## Wallets